Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-07-13-DFT_electric_field.md

 So the proper procedure to add electric field to a slab or molecular is adding:
 ```
-EFIELD = 0.2            # Field strength - > 0.2eV/$$\Angstrom$$
+EFIELD = 0.2            # Field strength
 LDIPOL = .TRUE.         # Add dipole correction
-IDIPOL = 3              # Electric field direction is z(c) axis
+IDIPOL = 3              # Electric field direction
 DIPOL  = 0.5 0.5 0.5    # dipole origin
 ```
 __Caveats__:

-1. The symmetry should be switched off if the system is centro-symmetric (or at least mirror symmetric in the added field direction)
+1. The symmetry should be switched off if the system is centro-symmetric (or at least mirror symmetric in the electric field direction)

 2. `DIPOL`  should be set to the weight center of the structure.
 After countless tests, it seems this setting is most likely to help with the convergence during electronic minimization.